-During 2014, the American Lung Association in Florida will continue to ensure the state has a highly effective and well-funded tobacco prevention and control program, vigilantly protect the Clean Indoor Air Act and convince legislators and public officials of the value of providing adequate cessation resources for Medicaid patients and state employees.
+During 2015, the American Lung Association in Florida will continue to ensure the state has a highly effective and well-funded tobacco prevention and control program, vigilantly work to improve the Clean Indoor Air Act and work to significantly increase the cost of tobacco products.

 Florida State Facts